yoctoproject/poky/documentation/ref-manual/variables.rst

       The default value is an empty string ("").

    :term:`BUILDDIR`
       Points to the location of the :term:`Build Directory`.
-      You can define this directory indirectly through the :ref:`structure-core-script` script by passing in a Build Directory path when you run the script.
-If you run the script and do not provide a Build Directory path, the :term:`BUILDDIR` defaults to ``build`` in the current directory.
+You can define this directory indirectly through the :ref:`structure-core-script` script by passing in a :term:`Build Directory` path when you run the script.
+If you run the script and do not provide a :term:`Build Directory` path, the :term:`BUILDDIR` defaults to ``build`` in the current directory.

    :term:`BUILDHISTORY_COMMIT`
       When inheriting the :ref:`buildhistory <ref-classes-buildhistory>`